Dec 30, 2025

 The aim of these tariffs is to protect domestic metal producers, but importers of vehicles, appliances, oilfield equipment, and other goods that use specialty steel or aluminum will face much higher input costs as a result.
 This means firms that buy or sell steel- or aluminum-intensive products need to account for these raised duties and evolving classifications upfront to avoid unexpected charges and holdups.

-Common Hidden Costs Associated with Tariffs
+Common Hidden Costs Associated with Steel and Aluminum Tariffs

 Aside from the higher duties, tariffs trigger ripple effects that add “hidden” costs along the supply chain.
 When duties rise, importers often incur additional fees (harbor maintenance, merchandise processing) and finance costs from the duty payments.